GSA/Section508.gov/_pages/manage/2018-05-28-manage-program-management.md

 layout: page
 sidenav: true
 type: manage
-title: " IT Accessibility Program Management"
+title: IT Accessibility Program Management
 permalink: manage/program-management/
 description: Explore Section 508 program management guidance, best practices, and roles to help federal teams plan, implement, and sustain effective accessibility compliance.
-topic: "Manage"
-sub-topic: "Manage a Section 508 Program"
 audience:
-- "Section 508 Program Managers"
+- IT Program & Project Managers
-- "Manager & Supervisor"
+- Manager & Supervisor
-- "IT Program & Project Managers"
+- Section 508 Program Managers
-- "Service & System Owners"
+- Service & System Owners
+topic:
+- Manage
+subtopic:
+- Manage a Section 508 Program
-resource-type: "Process & How-To"
+resource-type:
+- Process & How-To
-format: "HTML"
+format: HTML
 created: 2018-05-28
+updated: 2026-07-10
+exclude-changelog: true
 ---

 Learn how to manage a federal IT Accessibility Program, help your agency comply with Section 508 of the Rehabilitation Act, and use technology that conforms to the [Revised 508 Standards][1].